Genetic Analysis – An explanation

 Traditionally, the process of genetic analysis has involved the sampling of DNA to identify mutations in the genes that may place an individual at risk of developing a genetic syndrome.
 This is an approach that has required in-person, clinical appointments.
 This in-person requirement has in turn led to the creation of many obstacles surrounding access to genetic analysis, for many families.

-Recent developments in the field of telehealth, and more specifically telegenetics, however have seen the development of AI solutions for genetic analysis that make the entire process faster and more accurate.
+Recent developments in the field of health, and more specifically telegenetics, however have seen the development of AI solutions for genetic analysis that make the entire process faster and more accurate.
 In the process they are offering hope to the thousands of potential rare disease patients stranded in their diagnostic journey or facing a misdiagnosis.

 The use of advanced facial screening technologies as a tool for genetic analysis also increases the accessibility of the process for many patients who require it.
 Telegenetic platforms make genetic analysis accessible to everyone, often all they require is a WIFI connection and a device with a camera.